tam17aki/music-esprit-python/README.md

   - `signal_generator.py`: Provides functions for synthesizing test signals.
 - **`cli.py`**: A module dedicated to the Command-Line Interface.
 It handles argument parsing and the formatting of results for display.
 -  **`examples/`**: A directory containing example scripts that demonstrate how to use the library.
-    - `run_comparison.py`: The main demonstration script that runs a comparative analysis of Spectral/Root MUSIC and ESPRIT algorithm.
-It can be used as a starting point for your own experiments.
+    - `run_comparison.py`: The main demonstration script that runs a comparative analysis of all major algorithm families.
     - `compare_music_variants.py`: The demonstration script that runs a comparative analysis of Spectral and Root MUSIC algorithm, including their Forward-Backward enhanced versions.
-    - `compare_esprit_variants.py`: The demonstration script that runs a comparative analysis of Standard ESPRIT (LS/TLS) and  Unitary ESPRIT (LS/TLS) algorithm.
+    - `compare_standard_esprit.py`: The demonstration script that runs a comparative analysis of Standard ESPRIT (LS/TLS) and Unitary ESPRIT (LS/TLS) algorithm.
+    - `compare_fast_esprit.py`: The demonstration script that runs a comparative analysis of Nyström-based ESPRIT (LS/TLS) and FFT-ESPRIT (LS/TLS) algorithm.
     - `compare_minnorm_variants.py`: The demonstration script that runs a comparative analysis of Spectral and Root Min-Norm algorithm, including their Forward-Backward enhanced versions.

 This layered design allows for maximum code reuse and easy extension.